The Hundred Thousand Kingdoms: Plot

 Yeine Darr was born to Kinneth Arameri, who was heir to the Arameri throne but abdicated twenty years before the start of the story to marry Yeine's father, a Darre man.
-Kinneth was disowned by Dekarta, and Darr blacklisted by the Arameri (throwing the country into a crippling economic crisis) as a result.
+Kinneth was disowned by Dekarta (patriarch of the ruling Arameri family), and Darr blacklisted by the Arameri (throwing the country into a crippling economic crisis) as a result.

 The day she arrives, she meets T'vril, the palace steward, who is also an Arameri (although lower-ranked); the entire palace staff down to the floor cleaning servants is Arameri.
 This is because only Arameri are permitted to pass a night in Sky, for reasons that T'vril does not immediately explain.
 T'vril attempts to get Yeine to Viraine—the palace scrivener—to be "marked" as an Arameri before nightfall.
 However, Scimina, one of the other potential heirs, finds them first.
 Because Yeine lacks the mark, she unleashes Nahadoth, one of the Arameri's captive gods, on Yeine.

 Yeine flees and is assisted by Sieh, another of the captive gods.
 Before they can escape, Nahadoth catches up and attacks Sieh, whereupon Yeine stabs Nahadoth to apparent death with her knife.
 Nahadoth kisses her before he falls, saying he has been waiting for her, much to Yeine's confusion.
 Being a god, Nahadoth returns to life shortly afterward.
 Yeine then meets the other gods—and quickly realizes that they, like the Arameri, have frightening plans for her.

 Yeine, however, has her own agenda: still in mourning, she has come to Sky to determine who may have killed her mother before the start of the story.
 While attempting to forge an alliance with Relad, her cousin and the other potential heir, she also seeks out answers to the mystery of her mother's past.
 This leads Yeine to terrifying revelations about herself, her world's history, and the gods themselves.

 As the day of the succession ceremony approaches and Yeine finds herself left with few options, she chooses to ally with the Enefadeh—even though Nahadoth warns her that they want her life in exchange for their assistance.
 Determined to learn the truth about her mother even if she dies in the process, she agrees to the gods' bargain.
 She also begins brief liaisons with first T'vril, then Nahadoth himself, the latter of whom seems equally drawn to her, though his motives are unclear.

 The story culminates with the Arameri Ceremony of the Succession, at which Itempas himself—the Skyfather, ruler of the universe—appears, and Yeine makes a fateful choice.